Andy Brandi

-Andres V. Brandi (born c.
-1952) is an American college and professional tennis coach.
-He is currently co-head coach of the LSU Tigers tennis team with his son, Chris Brandi.

-Brandi was formerly the coach of the Florida Gators women's tennis team and lead them to three National Collegiate Athletic Association (NCAA) national tournament championships in the 1990s.
+Andres V. Brandi (1952 – February 8, 2024) was an American college and professional tennis coach.
+He led Florida Gators women's tennis team to win multiple National Collegiate Athletic Association (NCAA) national tournament championships in the 1990s.

 Early life and education

 Brandi was born in San Juan, Puerto Rico.
 He attended Trinity University in San Antonio, Texas, where he played for the Trinity Tigers men's tennis team in NCAA Division I competition.
 Brandi graduated from Trinity University with a bachelor's degree in business administration in 1975.

-In his early 20s, Brandi trained with the legendary Harry Hopman.
+In his early 20s, Brandi trained with Australian tennis player - Harry Hopman.